danielholgate/dataplex-catalog-connectors/managed-connectivity/mysql-connector/README.md

 Before you run the script ensure you session is authenticated as a user which has these roles at minimum (ie using ```gcloud auth application-default login```)

-To execute the metadata extraction run the following command (substituting appropriate values for your environment):
+Execute the metadata extraction with the following command (substituting appropriate values for your environment):

 ```shell
 python3 main.py \